syedalinaqihasni/coderabbit-docs/docs/platforms/github-com.md

 This is a step-by-step guide to integrate CodeRabbit with your GitHub repositories.

 > **CodeRabbit** is an AI code reviewer designed to ease the challenges of code review, supporting repository maintainers and teams.
-It not only reviews your PRs but also provides concise summaries, identifies potential issues, and offers insights that might be missed during manual reviews.
+It reviews your PRs and provides concise summaries, identifies potential issues, and offers insights that might be missed during manual reviews.

 ## How CodeRabbit Works?